ICLEI World CongressICLEI Local Governments for SustainabilityCity of São Paulo

 Pavilhão das Culturas Brasileiras

 Within the park’s grounds stands the Pavilhão das Culturas Brasileiras (Pacubra), a distinctive 11,000 square meter building designed by Oscar Niemeyer in the 1950s and recognized by municipal, state and federal historical heritage bodies.
-Many of the sessions of the Congress will be held at this site.
+Many of the sessions of the Congress were held at this site.